 Golden Kamuy Season 3 release date

 As of the last update, Geno Studio or any company related to the production of the anime has not officially confirmed the Golden Kamuy Season 3 release date.
-Nor has the production of a sequel been announced.
+The production of a sequel has been announced but not the release time frame or even year.

 Once the news is officially confirmed this article will be updated with the relevant information.
 In the meantime, it’s possible to speculate about when, or if, the Golden Kamuy Season 3 premiere date will occur in the future.